Updated: March 23, 2025 - By: - Categories: Freshwater Fish

 Aqua Huna Red Rili ShrimpAqua Huna Red Rili Shrimp #ad

-These shrimp grow to 1-1.5 inches and can be kept by beginners in a minimum tank size of 5 gallons.
+They grow to 1-1.5 inches and are suitable for beginners, thriving in a minimum tank size of 5 gallons.

-These are just some of the many shrimp species you can purchase for your aquarium, when choosing please take into account your water parameters and any fish or livestock you already have within your aquarium.
+These are just some of the many shrimp species available for your aquarium.
+When choosing, consider your water parameters and existing livestock to ensure compatibility.

 10-gallon-shrimp-tank